kawahiro39/cloudrun/README.md

 ## Deployment

 The application is packaged for Google Cloud Run via the provided `Dockerfile`.
-Ensure the runtime image has LibreOffice and Poppler (`pdftoppm`) installed and set the `AUTH_API_BASE_URL` environment variable if you need to target a non-default authentication service.
+Ensure the runtime image has LibreOffice and Poppler (`pdftoppm`) installed.